thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_REST.desc.md

 });
 ```

-Assuming your Express server is running.
+Now, start your Express server.

 ```shell
 nodemon server.js
 ```

-Send an HTTP request to your server to read all the guest resources in a new Terminal tab.
+And in a new Terminal tab, send an HTTP request to your server to read all the guest resources.

 ```shell
 http GET localhost:5000/guests